pretix/pretix/doc/api/resources/subevents.rst

    :query ends_after: If set to a date and time, only events that happen during of after the given time are returned.
    :param organizer: The ``slug`` field of a valid organizer
    :param event: The ``slug`` field of the main event
+   :query datetime modified_since: Only return objects that have changed since the given date.
+Be careful: This does not
+       allow you to know if a subevent was deleted.
    :query array attr[meta_data_key]: By providing the key and value of a meta data attribute, the list of sub-events
         will only contain the sub-events matching the set criteria.
 Providing ``?attr[Format]=Seminar`` would return only those sub-events having set their ``Format`` meta data to ``Seminar``, ``?attr[Format]=`` only those, that